-The former UCLA Bruin, who majored in Women’s Studies with a minor LGBT Studies, spent 4 years with the Orleans Public Defenders as a Staff Attorney and the Justice, Diversity, Equity, and Inclusion Coordinator.
-She is also a member of the Black Public Defender Association and served 3 years on the board of Byrdie’s Pottery as the Equity & Justice Board Member.
+Alyx holds a BA in Women’s Studies with a minor in LGBT Studies from University of California, Los Angeles (UCLA) and a Juris Doctor from Harvard Law School, where they served as an editor for the Harvard Law Review and a Constitutional Law teaching fellow.
+Prior to joining the LCCR team, Alyx spent 4 years with the Orleans Public Defenders as a Staff Attorney and the Justice, Diversity, Equity, and Inclusion Coordinator.
+They are a member of the Black Public Defender Association and served as the Equity & Justice Board Member for Byrdie’s Pottery.

 Email: adarensbourg@lakidsrights.org